zvory/guide-to-coop/README.md

 # Guide to Coop
 I've helped a lot of people with advice about coop, and a lot of the time the advice is the same.
 Here's that advice distilled.
 If you want to talk to me personally, email me at grafetu@gmail.com and I'll try to help.
+A friend of mine co-wrote [this guide](https://evykassirer.github.io/playing-the-internship-game/) which is more comprehensive.

 ### Whos is this guide for?
-People who want more success in the UWaterloo co-op system, specifically people looking for Software jobs.
+People who are hungry for more success in the UWaterloo co-op system, specifically people looking for Software jobs.
+If you're trying to get a job during COVID this guide may not be for you, I hear the job market is terrible and that's all I know about it.

 ### Why is my advice worth anything?
 Skip this section if you don't care.

 I was a fuckup, but "made it" anyways.
 My first coop I got through nepotism (my friend's dad was CTO of the company), it was a shitshow and two months in me and the other coop stopped doing work.
 We wrote automated tests that were flaky and useless (some fulltime got his high-school kid to do our job for two weeks and they did more in those two weeks than we did in a month).
 I didn't learn anything.
 Second coop was worse: back in the day you couldn't no-rank an offer, if you got matched with a job you were forced to take it.
-So I ended up doing manual QA, tapping a button on six android phones, filling in a spreadsheet when something breaks, and trying not to think about my failures.
+So I ended up doing manual QA, tapping buttons on android phones, filling in spreadsheets when something breaks, and trying not to think about my failures.
 I'm not a huge brain genius that got Google first term or something.
 I was a lazy waste.

 But then I started taking coop seriously, tried a bunch of things (which I will list), and I ended up getting a two successively better Toronto dev jobs.
-Then I made it to cali: a Stripe internship, then a Facebook internship (I'm at Stripe full time now).
+Then I made it to Cali: a Stripe internship, then a Facebook internship (I'm at Stripe full time now).

 This is only my experience, but I've been told "thanks for the help" and "that's good advice" enough times that I think this'll be helpful to a lot of people.